 The resulting explosion opened up a Boom Tube as Imperiex and our heroes are sucked into the portal.
 They end up arriving in the abandoned city of Pripyat, Ukraine where our foe ends up crashing into the desolate buildings.

-However, Imperiex recovers and goes on a violent rage as he smashes the buildings up before blasting Wonder Woman with a powerful lazer-eye beam due to her being distracted from her Mother Box’s destruction.
+However, Imperiex recovers and goes on a violent rage as he smashes the buildings up before blasting Wonder Woman with a powerful laser-eye beam due to her being distracted from her Mother Box’s destruction.
 Superman tells Batman to get her out of here while he takes care of their foe.

-While Kirk flies Becca to safety, Hernan proceeds to engage Imperiex in an lazer-eye duel.
+While Kirk flies Becca to safety, Hernan proceeds to engage Imperiex in an laser-eye duel.
 The culminating energies build towards an explosion, but Superman ends up falling in battle.
 As such, Imperiex contains the Man of Steel in “Cosmic Amber” and puts him in cryogenic suspension until his mind can be taken over once again.

 Meanwhile, Batman manages to find a safe place for Wonder Woman to gather herself.
 With her Mother Box reduced to a single shard, she suddenly discovers a way to fight Imperiex by using the remaining “echoes of his consciousness” that’s still present in their heads.